New York State's No Discharge Zones

 Pumpout Facilities in New York

 Boaters are required to use appropriate pumpout facilities in any waterbody designated as a No Discharge Zone.
-The Environmental Facilities Corporation maintains a list of pumpout facilities in New York on its Clean Vessel Assistance Program webpage.
+The Environmental Facilities Corporation (EFC) maintains a list of pumpout facilities in New York on its Clean Vessel Assistance Program webpage.
 A direct link is in the "Links Leaving DEC's Website" section of the right-hand column of this page.
+Visit DEC's New York State Pumpout Facilities webpage for more information and the locations of pumpout facilities on waterbodies with recently requested No Discharge Zones: Seneca and Cayuga Lakes and the St. Lawrence River.

 Solicitation for Commercial Vessel Pumpout Information